Deceptrax123/Detecting-Side-Effects-of-Adverse-Drug-Reactions-through-Drug-Drug-Interactions-using-Graph-Neural-N/README.md

-# Modelling Drug-Target Interaction to predict side effects using Graph Neural Networks
+# Modelling Drug-Drug interaction to predict side effects using Graph Neural Networks

 ## About
 We create graph neural networks of various types including self-supervised pretraining of models to predict side effects of a drug and target interaction, further we achieve state of the art results on various performance metrics.